|Title||Vintage 19th c. marbled paper, Turkish pattern |

 |Date||19th century |

 Historically, this is the oldest of Western marbled patterns and dates back to as early as the middle part of the 15th century.

 This pattern is created when one or more colors are thrown onto the surface of the bath using a marbling brush.
-The first colors thrown tend to constrict as other follow and become the 'vein' colors for the latter thrown inks.
+The first colors thrown tend to constrict as other follow and can become the 'vein' colors for the latter thrown inks.

 |Paper Process/Medium||Surface application papers -- Marbled papers |

 Alternative pattern name(s): Spot, Stone, Agate, Stein, Achat, Caillouté Simple

 |Repository||University of Washington Libraries, Special Collections Division |

 |Digital Reproduction Information||Scanned from an original sample using a Microtek Scanmaker 9600XL at between 550-600 ppi, saved in TIFF, resized, and imported to JPEG 2000. |